avabellaw/crystal-clear-opticians/readme.md

     **a.** From the homepage you can find Crystal Clear Optician's clear and affordable pricing structure.

-    **b.** You can see that there is an about page in the nav bar that explains Crystal Clear Optician's values.
+    **b.** You can see that there is an About page in the nav bar that explains Crystal Clear Optician's values.
 There's also a map with the location and a contact form.

     **c.** There is location information and contact information in the footer along with social media icon links.